-- Evaluation Brief: Understanding the Institutional Review Board (IRB) - This brief defines an IRB, what it does, details the steps involved to determine if your project's evaluation or funding agency requires an IRB approval, and provides further information about the processes and conditions involved.
+This brief defines an IRB, what it does, details the steps involved to determine if your project's evaluation or funding agency requires an IRB approval, and provides further information about the processes and conditions involved.

-- Technical Assistance Brief: When is an IRB Required for Evaluation Activities - This brief is designed to help First 5 Children and Families Commissions and grantees to determine if and when an Institutional Review Board (IRB) is needed for evaluation activities.
+This brief is designed to help First 5 Children and Families Commissions and grantees to determine if and when an Institutional Review Board (IRB) is needed for evaluation activities.

 With permission from James Bell Associates.
 (2008).
 Evaluation Brief: Understanding the IRB.
 Arlington, VA.
 January 2008